sablier-labs/docs/docs/concepts/10-governance.md

 ## Trustlessness

-Despite having an admin, the Sablier Protocols remain trustless.
-Here are the reasons why:
+Despite having an admin, the Sablier Protocol remains trustless.
+Here's why:

 1. The protocols are permissionless, i.e. it can be freely accessed by anyone with an Internet connection.
 2. The protocols are persistent, i.e. the admin cannot pause it.